markterweele/windows-itpro-docs/windows/deployment/update/waas-integrate-wufb.md

 > **Looking for consumer information?** See [Windows Update: FAQ](https://support.microsoft.com/help/12373/windows-update-faq)

-You can integrate Windows Autopatch deployments with existing management tools such as Windows Server Update Services (WSUS) and Microsoft Configuration Manager.
+You can integrate Windows Update client policy deployments with existing management tools such as Windows Server Update Services (WSUS) and Microsoft Configuration Manager.

 ## Integrate Windows Update client policies with Windows Server Update Services
 <a name="integrate-windows-update-for-business-with-windows-server-update-services"></a>